ShiLab-GitHub/AbEgDiffuser/README.md

 # AbEgDiffuser
-This repository contains the data and python script in support of the manuscript: Co-design of antibody sequences and structures via equivariant graph neural networks and generative diffusion models.
+This repository contains the data and python script in support of the manuscript: AbEgDiffuser: Antibody sequence-structure co-design with equivariant graph neural networks and diffusion models.
 _ _ _ _

 ## 1. Requirement